5 Obvious (and Not-So-Obvious) Ways to Boost Your Travel Fund

 Swagbucks

-Swagbucks is an online rewards website that gives you free gift cards and cash for things you already do online.
+Swagbucks is an online rewards website with gift cards and cash for things you already do online.
 My favorite way to earn SB is by taking surveys and shopping at my favorite stores.
-I’ve already earned a couple of Amazon gift cards from simply having the Swagbucks plug-in and activating it when I shop.
-You can sign up for Swagbucks here.
+I’ve already gained some Amazon gift cards from simply having the Swagbucks plug-in and activating it when I shop.

 As you can see, regardless of your income, there are many ways to increase your travel fund!
-How many of these are you practicing?
-Let me know in the comments.
 Happy Travel Fund building!

 Liked it?
 Pin it!